syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Editing.md

 ---
 layout: post
-title: Editing in Windows Forms DataGrid (SfDataGrid)
+title: Editing in Windows Forms DataGrid | Syncfusion
 description: This section explains about the editing support in SfDataGrid.
-SfDataGrid provides support for editing and it can be enabled or disabled by setting [SfDataGrid.AllowEditing].
+It can be enabled or disabled by setting AllowEditing.
 platform: windowsforms
 control: SfDataGrid
 documentation: ug